yjwong/node-sane/README.md

 You will need `libsane` installed.
 Most Linux distributions have it available by default, or with a package like `libsane-dev`.

-`node-sane` is not available via `npm` yet, but may soon be.
+`npm install node-sane`

-If you want to hack on the source code, you can get it from github.
+If you want to hack on the source code, you can get it from Github.
 Clone the repo like this:

 ``` bash